• Skip to primary navigation

 close up of spam and eggs piled on white rice.

-Recipe FAQ
+Recipe FAQs

-Scrambled eggs are traditional for Hawaiian spam, eggs, and rice, but you can fry, poach or boil the eggs instead.
+Scrambled eggs are traditional for Hawaiian spam, eggs, and rice, but you can fry, poach, or boil the eggs instead.
 Anything you like!

 How to cook spam slices?